Activity ratios measure how efficiently a company performs day-to-day tasks, such us the collection of receivables and management of inventory.

 2 Click competitor name to see calculations.

-The analysis of the quarterly financial data reveals several notable trends and patterns over the observed periods.
+The analysis of the quarterly financial data reveals several significant trends in revenues, shareholders’ equity, and equity turnover ratios over the observed periods.

 - Revenues